AviatrixSystems/Docs/HowTos/spokegw_external.rst

 Using BGP-enabled spoke gateways is currently supported for AWS Commercial and Azure Commercial cloud service providers, including Government regions.

 **Note:** BGP-enabled spokes are introduced in release 6.6.
 Spoke gateways created prior to Aviatrix release 6.6 cannot be enabled for BGP (you enable BGP at gateway creation).
-Rollback to release 6.5 Aviatrix Controller is not possible if there is at least one BGP-enabled Spoke Gateway.
+Rollback to release 6.5 Aviatrix gateways is not possible if there is at least one BGP-enabled Spoke Gateway.

 What is a use case for connecting a BGP-enabled spoke gateway to an external router?